-7.1 Appropriate Conduct
+7.1 APPROPIATE CONDUCT

 The line between public and private, professional and personal is not always clearly defined when using social media.
-If an employee identifies themselves as a member of staff at the College, this has the potential to create perceptions about the College to a range of external audiences and also among colleagues and students.
+If an employee or learner identifies themselves as a part of the College, this has the potential to create perceptions about the College to a range of external audiences and also among colleagues and learners.